Colors of Evil: Red

 Colors of Evil: Red (Kolory zła.
 Czerwień) is a 2024 Polish mystery crime thriller film directed by Adrian Panek and based on the 2019 novel of the same name by Malgorzata Oliwia Sobczak.
 The film stars Jakub Gierszał, Maja Ostaszewska and Zofia Jastrzębska.
 It follows the murder of a young woman in Tricity, Poland and the rookie prosecutor Leopold Bilski who teams up with the victim's mother, Judge Helena Bogucka.

-The film was released on May 29, 2024, by Netflix.
+The film was released on 29 May 2024, by Netflix.
+The second in this series, Colors of Evil: Black (Kolory zła: Czerń), was released on Netflix on 10 June 2026.

 Plot

 A young girl appears in the beach near Tricity, naked and with her lips torn away.
 She is soon identified as Monika Bogucka, the daughter of judge Helena Bogucka.
 Young Leopold Bilski, local public prosecutor, works to discover the identity of the murderer.
 The coroner discovers that this murder resembles one that took place a decade and a half before: the man that was condemned for said murder, Jakubiak, was let out of prison one week earlier.
 Jakubiak is arrested after a bloodied shirt is found in his backyard, but he commits suicide while Bilski interrogates him.
 Bilski's boss considers the matter settled, but Bilski believes there is more to it, and begins to investigate.

 A few months before, Monika had gone to the "Dockyard", a disco owned by Kazar, a local mafioso.
 She gets a job there, and begins to get involved in the drug trade.
 Happenstance put her in contact with Kazar, who becomes interested in her - much to Monika's distress, as he not only quickly proves to be a vicious murderer, he rapes her.
 She attempted to report everything she had seen to the police, but the police officer she tried it with (one of the two Bilski is working with) turned out to be a dirty cop in Kazar's pay.

 Meanwhile, Bogucka discovers that her husband is hiding something, and follows him one day: this lets her discover he's Kazar's attorney.
-She tries to learn more about what happened to her daughter, but when she goes to the "Dockyard", someone puts drugs in her drink: thanks to a woman that works for Kazar but that sympathizes with her wish to learn what happened to Monika, she barely manages to escape.
+She tries to learn more about what happened to her daughter, but when she goes to the "Dockyard", someone puts drugs in her drink.
+Thanks to a woman that works for Kazar but that sympathizes with her wish to learn what happened to Monika, she barely manages to escape.

 Bilski's work puts him in contact with Tadeusz Dubiela, the coroner that investigated the murder Jakubiak was accused of, Bogucka's lover, and whose son Mario was friends with Monika.
 He also finds that several women related to the "Dockyard" have disappeared in similar circumstances as other women.
 He also manages to track down another of Kazar's subordinates, one that had been in a sexual relationship with Monika before Kazar got interested in her.
 He attempts to get him to surrender and collaborate, but when Bilski's police companions follow, the mafioso recognizes the dirty cop, who kills him.